Spectral Principal Paths: A Spectral Perspective on Linear Representation Formation in LLMs

 The scans reveal concept-specific propagation patterns.
 Honesty and fairness exhibit stable trajectories under aligned prompts but greater dispersion and deviation under misaligned ones.
 Power appears concentrated in later layers, while fearlessness shows early-layer changes.
-These results are well explained by the SPP framework, indicating that concepts are transmitted through the network via a small set of dominant spectral directions.
-The consistency of these representations across modalities further demonstrates the robustness of RepE, and their traceability back to the input can be explained by ISLH, where input concept directions exist and are entangled with mixture.
-The experiment reinforces the generality of spectral structure in multimodal models.
+These results are well explained by the SPP framework: concepts propagate through a small set of dominant spectral directions, and the stability observed in aligned cases reflects the spectral gap preservation predicted by \Cref{thm:spp_stability}.
+The consistency of these representations across modalities further demonstrates the robustness of RepE, and their traceability back to the input is explained by ISLH.